-That said, whether to choose a Visa or Mastercard credit card is still one of the most common questions asked when selecting a new credit card.
+That said, whether to choose Visa or Mastercard is still one of the most common questions asked when selecting a new credit card.
 The truth is that there are some subtle differences that, depending on your unique spending patterns, may influence whether you should choose a Visa or Mastercard credit card.

 Here are the facts you need to know about Visa versus Mastercard to make your decision.

 First of all, both Mastercard and Visa are not credit card issuers.
 You can’t get a credit card directly from either of these companies.
 Neither Mastercard or Visa set credit card terms like interest rates or rewards schemes, and they don’t process credit card applications or play a role in whether or not you are approved for a credit card.

 The company that manages the credit card is called an “issuer,” and issuers tend to be banks or credit unions.
 These organizations administer the credit card, their rewards, and points, and are responsible for the debt you take on when using your credit card.
 When you make your monthly payment, borrow money, or owe interest, you’re doing so through your bank or credit union – not Visa or Mastercard.